Labelbox/labelbox-python/examples/integrations/gcp/README.md

 3. Add the job to a pipeline in `coordinator/config.py`
     * Update `pipelines` to include the new workflow
     * Add the new pipeline name `PipelineName` type as a Literal

-# Cleanup

-These are the resources that are created:
-- If you deploy a bunch..